Bodyguard (1948 film): Plot

 Carson drives to the Dysen mansion in Pasadena, where he pushes his way in and, after meeting the members of the household, finds Mrs. Dysen is uninterested in having a bodyguard.
 Carter returns the money to Fred, but just as he is leaving, someone shoots at Mrs. Dysen but gets away.
 After she goes to bed, Fred convinces Carter to stay, just for the night, and Carter takes back the money.

-At 3:45 am, Carter catches Mrs. Dysen's secretary, Connie, digging the bullets out of the wall, then sees Mrs. Dysen drive away.
-He follows her car to the downtown Los Angeles warehouse district, where he is hit on the head, waking up later in his car, with the lieutenant shot dead beside him, on the railroad tracks with a train bearing down.
+At 3:45 am, Carter catches Mrs. Dysen's secretary, Connie Fenton, digging the bullets out of the wall, then sees Mrs. Dysen drive away.
+He follows her car to the Downtown Los Angeles warehouse district, where he is hit on the head, waking up later in his car, with Lieutenant Borden shot dead beside him, on the railroad tracks with a train bearing down.
 Carter barely gets out in time.

-Realizing he is being framed for the lieutenant's murder, he asks his fiancée, Doris, who is the lieutenant's secretary, to find out all she can about the cases the lieutenant was working on.
-She drives him to the Dysen home; finding Mrs. Dysen not at home he goes to the plant; she is not there either.
+Realizing he is being framed for Lieutenant Borden's murder, he asks his fiancée, Doris Brewster, who is Lieutenant Borden's secretary, to find out all she can about the cases Lieutenant Borden was working on.
+She drives him to the Dysen home; finding Mrs. Dysen not at home he goes to the plant but she is not there either.

-In the info on lieutenant Bordon's cases, one stands out, the death of an inspector at the Continental Meat Packing plant.
+In the info on Lieutenant Borden's cases, one item stands out, the death of inspector Alex Stone at the Continental Meat Packing plant.
 Back at the Dysen mansion, Carter confronts Mrs. Dysen about her movements that morning.
-After she gives him a plausible explanation, he calls Doris and asks her to bring him more information on the inspector's death.
-He then talks to the dead man's brother, who recognizes Carter as being wanted by the police.
-Carter discovers evidence that the inspector's sight was not as faulty as claimed in the accident report.
+After she gives him a plausible explanation, he calls Doris and asks her to bring him more information on Stone's death.
+He then talks to the dead man's brother Adam, who recognizes Carter as being wanted by the police.
+Carter discovers evidence that Stone's sight was not as faulty as claimed in the accident report.